Daintree

 Table Chart PROFILE FAQ

-Daintree has a typical household mix, with a fairly typical median household size
+Daintree has a typical household mix, with a lower-than-average median household size

 Family households account for 66.7% of all households, including 22.7% couples with children, 31.7% couples without children, and 10.8% single parent families.
-Non-family households consist of the remaining 33.3%, with lone person households at 29.8% and group households comprising 3.6%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Queensland.
+Non-family households make up the remaining 33.3%, with lone person households at 29.8% and group households comprising 3.6% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5 people.

 Frequently Asked Questions - Households